lanejm/red-badge/README.md

 You can visit the working version here [gift-tag](https://jml-gift-tag.herokuapp.com/).

-To submit bug reports and/or feature suggestions, please email joshlane3@gmail.com.
+To submit bug reports and/or feature suggestions, please [email](joshlane3@gmail.com) me.

 INSTALLATION
 ------------